siribi/MAKING_TREES/README.md

 NOTE: This step may not be necessary.
 A paper by [Abadi et al. 2019](https://www.nature.com/articles/s41467-019-08822-w) in Nature Communications found that skipping model selection and choosing the most parameter-rich model directly (GTR+I +G) may give decent topologies.
 However, also check this [blogpost](https://www.michaelgerth.net/news--blog/why-we-should-not-abandon-model-selection-in-phylogeny-reconstruction) on why we should not entirely abandon model selection in phylogeny reconstruction.

-First you need to create a nexus file.
-Previously I have used AliView and then changed the the sets part at the end of the file.
-See example here.
+For MrModeltest you need to create a nexus file (see example of a .nex file I have used [here](https://github.com/siribi/MAKING_TREES/tree/main/examples).
+Previously I have used the program AliView and then changed the the sets part at the end of the file.

-Copy the MrModeltest file (see old version in the resources directoy) to the folder along with the nexus file (example file located here)
+Copy the MrModeltest file (see old version in the [resources](https://github.com/siribi/MAKING_TREES/tree/main/resources)) to the folder along with the nexus file.

 To run MrModeltest you need PAUP*:
 ```